jumpalottahigh/blog.georgi-yanev.com/content/posts/fpv/2020-02-09-mobula6-tinywhoop-full-review/index.md

 On average we gained a flight time increase of **+ 48 seconds**.
 Not bad at all!
 Also chances are I'm flying even faster since I've gotten so much more used to the Mobula6 by now.

 <div style="text-align: center">
-  <iframe width="560" height="315" src="https://www.youtube.com/embed/FzyjrwdPZFg?rel=0" frameBorder="0" allowFullScreen title="Mobula6 indoor 300mah stock battery after JESC 48 khz firmware"></iframe>
+  <iframe width="560" height="315" src="https://www.youtube.com/embed/FzyjrwdPZFg?rel=0" frameBorder="0" allowFullScreen title="Mobula6 indoor 300mah stock battery after JESC 48 khz firmware" referrerpolicy="strict-origin-when-cross-origin"></iframe>
 </div>

 #### 🏡 Indoor flight, JESC 48 kHz, 450mah GNB battery 🔋